StarlingUAS/ProjectStarling/docs/guide/development.md

 # Developing your own containers

-This guide shows recommended methods for developing your own controllers and using Starling to develop your exeperiments.
+This guide shows recommended methods for developing your own controllers and using Starling to develop your experiments.

 ## Contents